 DePuy Synthes employs approximately 19 000 people in 60 countries.
 Many production sites are in Switzerland, including not only the Cantons of Solothurn and Baselland, but also, in addition to Neuchatel (s. above “Le Locle and Neuchâtel site”), Mezzovico (Ticino) and Raron (Valais).
 Altogether, around 3 500 specialists throughout Switzerland are engaged in research and development, production, sales, marketing, supply chain and other supporting functions.
 The Solothurn site also serves as headquarters for the DePuy Synthes Companies business in Europe, Africa and the Middle East.

-Bern and Thörishaus site
+Berne and Thörishaus site

 Crucell Switzerland AG